 - 3. If you want to access the datasheet of a Proof Test Task, select the Proof Test Task. - 4.
-If needed, modify values in the available fields. - 5.
-In the upper-right corner of the datasheet, select ...
-The changes made to the Proof Test Task are saved.
+If needed, modify values in the available fields.

 Access a Proof Test Task Linked to a Logic Solver

 This topic describes how to access a Proof Test Task that you have created for a Logic Solver either in SIS Management or in Asset Strategy (after promoting a Recommendation to ASM).